INAV T-tail Layout Fixed-wing Tuning Guide

 2. Ground Station Setup

-- Go to the Modes page
+- Navigate to the Modes page.

-- Combine AUTOTUNE with ANGLE as shown
+- Combine AUTOTUNE mode with ANGLE mode as illustrated below.

-- Click Save
+- Click " Save”.

 For detailed flight mode explanations: https://docs.speedybee.cn/plane/inav/settings/fc/flight-modes.html